 Sure, significant others are lovely—but for actors, perhaps no relationship is more crucial than the one with their talent agent.
 This is the person who acts as your personal representative to the industry at large, whether it’s Hollywood or Broadway or anything in between.
 If that sounds like a big deal, that’s because it is!
-Getting a good agent can be the difference between moderate success and straight-up celebrity.
+Getting a good agent can be the difference between moderate success and true celebrity.

-But finding representation is easier said than done, and understanding how to get an agent is crucial for many early-career actors.
+But finding representation is easier said than done, and understanding how to get an acting agent is crucial for many early-career actors.
 We’ll walk you through how to get an acting agent—from identifying the best acting agencies to understanding how much agents charge in commissions when you finally book your first role.

 - What does an agent do for an actor?

-- Do I need a talent agent to become an actor?
+- Do you need an agent to be an actor?

 - How do I find a talent agency?